 Expert Representation From Experienced Golf Cart Accident Attorneys

 Golf carts are a popular means of transportation in Surprise and Peoria, AZ.
 Because golf carts are open, they can prove to be dangerous even at slow speeds.
 Golf cart accidents and two-cart collisions can cause serious personal injuries to occupants, who often do not have seat belts and may get ejected from the vehicle.
 Read the list below to learn more about the hazards posed by the use of a golf cart.
 Personal injury Attorney Ken Gerber can help.

 It is common to assume you can handle the insurance claims process yourself after an injury in a golf accident.
 Until, that is, you start to negotiate with insurance companies.
 Insurers often use delay and deny tactics to try to minimize clients’ payouts.
 The best way to combat these tactics and achieve a fair resolution is by hiring an attorney.
-A personal injury lawyer in Arizona could help you go up against insurance companies in pursuit of full compensation for your serious injuries.
+A personal injury lawyer in Phoenix could help you go up against insurance companies in pursuit of full compensation for your serious injuries.
 You can have the peace of mind to focus on healing when you hire a lawyer to represent you.

 Golf carts are not the most stable vehicles.
 Their design makes them prone to tipping over, especially on the hills and dips of a golf course.
 Obstacles, bad terrain (such as mud), backing up downhill, and vehicle malfunctions are among the reasons golf carts often tip over.
 Serious injuries can arise from a cart landing on the driver or passenger, or as a result of being thrown from the vehicle.